cf-x/chip/README.md

 Ethical approval was granted by the **Medical Research Ethics Committee of The First Affiliated Hospital of the University of Science and Technology of China (USTC)**.

-Approval No.: **2023KY-211**

 ---

 ## Acknowledgements

-We thank the nurses from the Department of Intensive Care Unit, The First Affiliated Hospital of USTC, for their clinical expertise and support in defining the RW-MPJPE weight system and clinically relevant data collection scenarios.
+We thank the nurses from the Department of Intensive Care Unit, The First Affiliated Hospital of USTC, for their clinical expertise and support in defining the RW-MPJPE evaluation protocol and clinically relevant data collection scenarios.

 This work is supported by the Research Funds of the Centre for Leading Medicine and Advanced Technologies of IHM.